GIS-Stud/GDA1-u108566/README.md

-# GDA1-u108566
+# Grundlagen der Anwendungsentwicklung A4

-Grundlagen der Anwendungsentwicklung A4
+Submitted by u108566